Intended for UK patients prescribed Soprobec

 What is Soprobec and what is a preventer?

 Soprobec belongs to a group of asthma treatments known as 'preventers', which are used every day to help prevent asthma symptoms from occuring.
 The active ingredient of Soprobec, beclometasone dipropionate, reduces the inflammation and irritation in the walls of the small air passages in the lungs, helping to ease breathing problems.2 It is important to take it every day, even if you have no symptoms.3

 Soprobec inhalers come in different colours on the inhalers and caps, depending on the dose (strength) you need.
-Your inhaler might be cream, grey, brown, red or pink.
-Your pharmacist may dispense to you the brown Soprobec inhaler with beige cap if your dose is 200 mcg.
-This inhaler is exactly the same as the pink Soprobec inhaler and should be used in the same way.
+Your inhaler might be cream, grey, red or pink.
+Your pharmacist will dispense the correct colour inhaler for you, as prescribed by your doctor.

 How do I use Soprobec?